 5 Signs Working as an IT Contractor Is Right for You

-The profile for the perfect IT contractor isn’t set in stone, but there are certain traits that suggest someone might find some satisfaction in flexible, provisional work.
+The profile for the perfect IT contractor isn’t set in stone, but there are certain traits that suggest a contracting role is right for you.

 1.)
 Your Job Turnover is High – Are your full-time jobs revolving doors?
 The Bureau of Labor Statistics reports that the full-time IT workers spend about 4.4 years per employer.
 Though that length of time is lower for people early in their careers, the odds are good that any job turnover less than 1.5 years implies more temporary work is ideal.